KARLA HELBERT

 The practice of Yoga Nidra is a way into deep rest, where our stress response can calm, and our rest, relax, digest, and heal response can take over.
 The practice will move you through grounding and centering, offer support in creating intention and then into a full body scan allowing your physical body to relax fully.
 Then, you will be guided to experience your energy body and the movement of the life force through your system.
 You'll be guided into your own imaginal realm of wisdom and insight, intuition and imagery, ultimately expanding into the part of you that is able to connect with something larger than the everyday version on you--it helps you to remember your True Self.

-In grief and trauma, illness and fatigue, we can become depleted on all of these layers.
+In yoga, each of the parts of you that Yoga Nidra moves through during practice are called koshas, a Sanskrit word meaning "sheath" or "layer."
+The practice of yoga nidra moves through each of these layers, taking us to the center of ourselves and supporting expansion into spirit.
+In grief and trauma, illness, and fatigue, we can become depleted on all of these layers.
 The practice of Yoga Nidra helps strengthen each of these layers, bringing calm to the body, peace to the mind, support to the spirit, and connection to the soul.

 What to expect~

 Once you register, you will recieve the Zoom link for the session.
 I will open the Zoom room about 5 minutes before the start time.
 I will close the room once we begin.
+If you miss the live version, you will still get the recording.

 You can have your camera on or off, but please remember to be respectful of others and mute your audio.